 Geoff has no expectation in life other than to be a loved, appreciated and trusted member of his family and a helpful and respected member of his community.
 When he met my family he also found in my mother Vena Robson, the love for a son he had never experienced with his own mother.
 While serving his community as both Woollahra Mayor and Councillor, Geoff Rundle has been honoured as Chairman Emeritus of Residents First Woollahra and will long be remembered for his indefatigable and selfless contribution to the residents of the Woollahra Municipality; for listening to them and then spearheading their concerns.

 I also want to acknowledge the support and help Geoff gave to my disabled elder brother Bill Robson, who came to rely on Geoff and to trust him.
 Bill was an insightful judge of character and in his world people fell into two categories, he either hated them vehemently, or he loved them.
 Bill loved Geoff but absolutely hated Geoff’s parents and in particular his mother, Val Rundle.
 I used to have a great deal of trouble getting Bill to behave when Geoff’s parents visited our home, so I worked out a deal with Bill, he could insult them only once and he seemed happy with that.
-Bill worked out his insult and he stuck to it, he also loved answering our front door when the bell rang, so when Philip and Val Rundle arrived he would open the door and immediately greet them with “It’s you!
+Bill worked out his insult and he stuck to it.
+He also loved answering our front door when the bell rang, so when Philip and Val Rundle arrived he would open the door and immediately greet them with “It’s you!
 You both look like you are dressed for a funeral!”
-Then without another word he would abruptly turn and walk off; it neither offended or affected either Philip or Val Rundle and Bill seemed happy about the deal we had stuck.
+Then without another word he would abruptly turn and walk off; it neither offended or affected either Philip or Val Rundle and Bill seemed happy about the deal we had struck.

 I would also like to acknowledge my father Reg Robson’s diary.
-My mother Vena Robson found dad’s diary subsequent to his death in June 1980.
+My mother Vena Robson found dad’s diary subsequent to his death on 30 June 1980.
 It gave mum great solace to read it and remember her beloved Reg.
 I used to see Dad writing, but I had no idea what went into these diaries.
 I knew dad liked collecting short anecdotes and sayings of the family, but his social commentary was a surprise to me.
 He had developed his own style of shorthand, because he kept a notepad beside his bed for writing up his thoughts in the dark.
 He would often wake up, think of something important for his business and write it down in the dark, before he forgot it.
 He also kept a dictionary beside his bed, something I have also done and he challenged himself to learn a new word every day.
-Dad’s diary account of Geoff’s and my wedding was something that both surprised and comforted me, with the knowledge that these extraordinary events were actually supported by someone else’s point of view.
+Dad’s diary account of Geoff’s and my wedding was something that both surprised and comforted me, with the knowledge that these extraordinary events were actually supported by someone else’s point of view and experience.

 For my readers, please take your time to read this chapter carefully; it contains a lot of important factual information, which should not be taken out of context, for fear of anyone making a value judgement.
 I would ask that you read the chapter as a whole, absorbing the social history it seeks to represent.